yvesdhondt/qa_chatbot_bachelors_thesis/README.md

 :warning: Make sure the "Use Conda Package Manager" toggle is enabled.

 4. Add a line to the `requirements.txt` file in the root of the repo: `[package-name]==[installed-version]`, e.g. `pdoc3==0.7.2`
+5. In case the freshly installed package required other packages, add those packages to `requirements.txt` too with the correct version number.

 :warning: Make sure to commit and push this change.

 ###### When someone else has added libraries to the `requirements.txt` file that you haven't installed yet
 1. PyCharm will show a bar "Package requirement	... not satisfied".
 2. Click the install link to install missing packages.

+:warning: Even after installing the package `vs2015_runtime==14.16.27012` PyCharm may tell you it hasn't been installed.
+Ensure it is installed by looking at the package list (in Settings) and click *Ignore requirement*.
+:warning: In case PyCharm might not find the `requirements.txt` file, go to the [section on settings](#settings-for-documentation-testing-and-requirementstxt).

 ###### Testing whether set-up is working
 - For now, I don't know what's the best way to test this, but I'd recommend to follow above steps and afterwards open the Terminal (*not the Python Console*) in PyCharm.